A Search for Extragalactic Fast Blue Optical Transients in ZTF and the Rate of AT2018cow-like Transients: Discussion

 \section{Discussion}

-We have delineated several spectroscopic subtypes of rapidly evolving transients, summarized in a cartoon in Figure~\ref{fig:real-cartoon}.
-In this section we discuss the implications of our findings for the progenitors and the powering mechanism for the optical light curves, referring to our summary figure (Figure~\ref{fig:finalfig}) as a guide.
+\edit2{We have shown that ``FBOTs,'' a class previously defined primarily by photometric properties, have multiple spectroscopic subtypes, summarized in Figure~\ref{fig:real-cartoon}.} In this section we discuss the implications of our findings for the progenitors and the powering mechanism for the optical light curves, \edit2{and make suggestions for how to more effectively select rare exotic objects such as AT2018cow.}

-First, the progenitors are predominantly massive-star explosions, and most events fall into established SN spectroscopic classes.
+First, \edit2{FBOT} progenitors appear to be predominantly massive-star explosions, and most events fall into established SN spectroscopic classes.
 At the subluminous ($M>-18.5\,$mag) end, the most common subtype is Type~IIb SNe.
-The light curve durations, luminosities, and colors are all reminiscent of the shock-cooling peaks seen in double-peaked Type~IIb SNe such as SN\,1993J \citep{Schmidt1993}, SN\,2016gkg \citep{Bersten2018}, and ZTF18aalrxas \citep{Fremling2019_rxas}, all included in Figure~\ref{fig:finalfig}.
+The light curve durations, luminosities, and colors are reminiscent of the shock-cooling peaks seen in double-peaked Type~IIb SNe such as SN\,1993J \citep{Schmidt1993} and ZTF18aalrxas \citep{Fremling2019_rxas}, which are included in Figure~\ref{fig:lum-timescale}.
 In fact, we see a distinct second peak in SN\,2020ano, which is significantly less luminous than the first peak.
 By analogy, it seems reasonable to conclude that shock-cooling emission plays a key role in powering our events.
-We suggest that Type~IIb SNe simply have a range of relative brightness of the shock-cooling peak and nickel-powered peak, and these so-called ``rapid transients'' simply reflect cases where the former is significantly brighter than the latter.
-This could arise from material at particularly large radii (CSM), events with very low nickel masses, or both; we defer modeling our objects to a forthcoming paper by Fremling et al.
+We suggest that Type~IIb SNe simply have a range of relative brightness of the shock-cooling peak and nickel-powered peak, and \edit2{some FBOTs} reflect cases where the former is significantly brighter than the latter.
+This could arise from material at particularly large radii (CSM), events with very low nickel masses, or both; we defer modeling \edit2{of the Type~IIb FBOTs} to a forthcoming paper by Fremling et al.

-Early shock-cooling peaks have also been seen in Type~Ic-BL SNe, with \citep{Campana2006} and without \citep{Ho2020c} gamma-ray bursts; in Type~Ic SNe, argued to be an ultra-stripped SN \citep{De2018} or simply arising from enhanced pre-SN mass-loss \citep{Taddia2016}; in a Type~Ib SNe with an X-ray flash \citep{Modjaz2006}; and in several Type~IIb SNe, the subtype in which this phenomenon is most well-established \citep{Schmidt1993,Arcavi2011,Bersten2018,Fremling2019_rxas}.
-We show the first peak of several classes of stripped-envelope SNe in Figure~\ref{fig:finalfig}.